irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Assault rifles:
 ### General AR updates
-* All DMR kits and some long barrel attachments were reworked into "Armor piercing kits" that can penetrate shields, body armor and walls, but ammo pick up while using them is halved.
+* All DMR kits and some long barrel attachments were reworked into "Armor piercing kits" that can penetrate shields, body armor and walls, but ammo pick up while using them is reduced.
 Affected weapons: Car-4, AK74, AK 7.62, Golden AK 7.62, AMR16, Clarion, Gewehr3, KS12 (upper receiver).
 * About a half of all AR's had their rate of fire updated.

 ### New damage classes